-Calculated with the market shares of just the winning suppliers for this year, the HHI was 1,444.
-This is higher than last year's HHI of 1,299 and is in the un-concentrated range by DOJ standards and above the mid-point of the moderately concentrated range by the more conservative FERC standards.
+Calculated with the market shares of just the winning suppliers for this year, the HHI was 1,475.
+This is similar to last year's HHI of 1,444 and is in the un-concentrated range by DOJ standards and above the mid-point of the moderately concentrated range by the more conservative FERC standards.

 However, to include only winning bidders may be too narrow a focus for this exercise.
-A more appropriate focus would be to expand the calculation of the HHI to include all 12 suppliers who will serve consumers from June 2021 to May 2022.
-This includes in the analysis the market shares of all winners in the 2019 and 2020 Auctions.
-The HHI calculated in this manner is 1,156.
+A more appropriate focus would be to expand the calculation of the HHI to include all 15 suppliers who will serve consumers from June 2022 to May 2023.
+This includes in the analysis the market shares of all winners in the 2020 and 2021 Auctions.
+The HHI calculated in this manner is 1,113.
 As shown by the table below, in general, the supplier pool has grown less concentrated in recent years.